kaloyaan/cpsc-334-task1/README.md

 - Nothing had to be hard-coded, so this program could be applied reasonably easily to any extended-display setup.

 ### Detriments
-- The current system configruation does not allow us to run across virtual displays, unlike some natively-run code.
+- The current system configuration does not allow us to run across virtual displays, unlike some natively-run code.
 - The process of utilzing full screen is a bit janky.
 - To use all the features of Javascript, we would need to run on a server rather than just via files.